George Henry Cassidy: Early life and education

 The son of Joseph Abram Cassidy and Ethel McDonald, Cassidy was educated at Belfast High School and Queen's University, Belfast, where he received a Bachelor of Science degree in politics and economics in 1965.
 He was further educated in University College, London, where he graduated with a Master of Philosophy degree in 1967.
-He trained for ordained ministry with the Church of England at Oak Hill Theological College, London and was ordained in 1972.

 Cassidy worked as planning officer in the Ministry of Development of Northern Ireland from 1967 to 1968 and in the Department of Lands and Settlements, Kenya from 1968 to 1970.

 Ordained ministry

+He trained for ordained ministry with the Church of England at Oak Hill Theological College, London and was ordained in 1972.
 From 1972 to 1975 he was curate of Christ Church, Clifton, from 1975 to 1982 the vicar of St Edyth's, Sea Mills and of St Paul's, Portman Square, London from 1982 to 1987.
 From 1987 to 1999, he was Archdeacon of London and a canon residentiary of St Paul's Cathedral.
 Having been appointed the 10th Bishop of Southwell in 1999, in 2005 the territorial designation of Nottingham was added to his position.
 On 9 May 2008, it was announced that Cassidy would retire, and, in July 2009, he formally retired.
 From 2011 he served as an assistant bishop in the Diocese of Bath and Wells, having settled in Stogursey, Somerset.